yijunL/PopSim/README.md

-# PopSim: A Novel Simulation-based Paradigm for Social Media Popularity Prediction
+# PopSim: Social Network Simulation for Social Media Popularity Prediction

 ## 🤖 Introduction
 PopSim introduces a simulation-based paradigm for Social Media Popularity Prediction (SMPP).
 Unlike traditional feature-engineering approaches, PopSim leverages the reasoning and generative capabilities of large language models (LLMs) to simulate the propagation dynamics of user-generated content (UGC), improving prediction accuracy.
 It incorporates agent-based modeling to simulate interactions among users and UGC in social networks, capturing the complex, nonlinear dynamics of content propagation.